lealre/bootcamp-de/07/README.md

-# Day 07 - Functions in Python and Data Structures - Part 1
+# Day 07 - Functions in Python and Data Structures

 The objective is to create a simple ETL: